1999 Virginia Tech Hokies football team: UAB

-Virginia Tech's defense set a school record, allowing only 63 yards of total offense, leading the Hokies over visiting University of Alabama Birmingham (UAB) 31-10.
+Virginia Tech's defense set a school record, allowing only 63 yards of total offense, leading the Hokies over visiting University of Alabama Birmingham (UAB) 31–10.
 Tech played without starting quarterback Michael Vick, who was relieved by Dave Meyer.
 Meyer threw a 42-yard touchdown pass to Emmitt Johnson on the first series of the game to give Tech the lead it would never relinquish.
 However, before halftime, he turned the ball over four times, three interceptions and a fumble.
-Those turnovers enabled the Blazers to stay in the game, and Tech led by 17-10 at halftime thanks to a 22-yard field goal by Shayne Graham and a one-yard touchdown by Shyrone Stith.
+Those turnovers enabled the Blazers to stay in the game, and Tech led by 17–10 at halftime thanks to a 22-yard field goal by Shayne Graham and a one-yard touchdown by Shyrone Stith.
 The lead remained at seven points until early in the fourth quarter when tailback Andre Kendrick threw a 35-yard option touchdown pass to Andre Davis.
 Lee Suggs capped the scoring with a one-yard touchdown jaunt with 2:07 left in the game, one of only four carries he had on the day.
 Stith led the Hokies with 129 rushing yards and Kendrick added 44 yards rushing to his passing touchdown.
 Corey Moore had three sacks for 27 yards and two tackles for loss for another three yards.

+The victory without Vick demonstrated the team's depth and resilience.
+Meyer's struggles with turnovers in the first half created concern, but the defense's dominant performance — allowing just 63 total yards — kept the Hokies in control.
+The second-half adjustments showed the coaching staff's ability to adapt, while Kendrick's touchdown pass highlighted the offensive versatility that would become a hallmark of the season.